ycao56/CLI/README.md

 ### Run via Docker

-Be aware that as this runs inside a container, it mounts your current directory as a volume and for the -d flag you need to use the path inside the container.
+Be aware that as this runs inside a container, you need to mount the folder from which you want to import into the container.
+The below command uses `$(pwd)` to mount the folder you are currently in.

 ```
-docker run -it --rm -v "$(pwd)":/import ghcr.io/immich-app/immich-cli:latest upload --key HFEJ38DNSDUEG --server http://192.168.1.216:2283/api -d /import
+docker run -it --rm -v "$(pwd)":/import ghcr.io/immich-app/immich-cli:latest upload --key HFEJ38DNSDUEG --server http://192.168.1.216:2283/api
 ```

 Optionally, you can create an alias:

 ```
 alias immich="docker run -it --rm -v '$(pwd)':/import ghcr.io/immich-app/immich-cli:latest"
-immich upload --key HFEJ38DNSDUEG --server http://192.168.1.216:2283/api -d /import
+immich upload --key HFEJ38DNSDUEG --server http://192.168.1.216:2283/api
 ```

 ### Install from source